UA-FOTS/pad-tools/README.md

 # pad-tools
-Utilities to manipulate Presburger arithmetic formulas with divisibility
+Library to manipulate Presburger arithmetic formulas with divisibility